jcsec-security/CosmWasm-audit-roadmap/README.md

 The following is a list of interesting resources in case you want to start auditing [CosmWasm](https://cosmwasm.com/) smart contracts.
 I have not personally reviewed some of the resources, but those have been useful to others in the past and therefore worthy of mention.

- My recommended path looks like:
+ The obvious recommendation looks like:
  1. Blockchain and smart contracts basics
  2. Rust lang
  3. CosmWasm